Nepal Financial Reporting Standards

 Nepal Financial Reporting Standards (NFRS) are designed as a common global language for business affairs so that company accounts are understandable and comparable within Nepal.
-The rules to be followed by accountants to maintain books of accounts which is comparable, understandable, reliable and relevant as per the users internal or external.
+The rules are to be followed by accountants to maintain books of accounts which are comparable, understandable, reliable and relevant to users internal or external.

-NFRS was issued by Nepal Accounting Standard Board in 2013.
-Earlier it has issued Nepal Accounting Standards.
-NFRS is prepared in line with on IFRS.

 Objective of financial statements

 Financial statements are a structured representation of the financial positions and financial performance of an entity.
 The objective of financial statements is to provide information about the financial position, financial performance and cash flows of an entity that is useful to a wide range of users in making economic decisions.

 To meet this objective, financial statements provide information about an entity's: